whily/yalo/README.md

 ### Bochs

-Go to the root directory of the source code, where script `run-bochs` and `debug-bochs` are located.
+Go to the root directory of the source code, where script `run-bochs` is located.
 Run the scripts and select *6* to proceed emulation.
-The difference between `run-bochs` and `debug-bochs` is that after selecting *6*, emulation starts directly for `run-bochs`; while for `debug-bochs`, emulator pauses before BIOS, and one needs to type `c` in the debugger window to continue the emulation.
+After invoking `run-bochs`, select *6*, emulation starts directly.

 On HiDPI screens, the font of Bochs is too small to see.
-Therefore in both scripts `run-bochs` and `debug-bochs`, there is one line related to using SDL2 (make sure the library is installed) as display library and starts the emulator in fullscreen mode, as below (taking `debug-bochs` as example):
+Therefore in script `run-bochs`, there is one line related to using SDL2 (make sure the library is installed) as display library and starts the emulator in fullscreen mode, as below:

 ```
-    'display_library: sdl2, options="gui_debug,fullscreen"'
+    'display_library: sdl2, options="fullscreen,gui_debug"'
 ```

 Bochs header bar is not visible in full screen mode.
-Therefore one needs to press `Ctrl+Alt+q` to shutdown Yalo therefore quitting emulator.
+Therefore one needs to press `Ctrl+Alt+q` to shutdown Yalo to quit emulator.
 Alternatively, one can modify the script files (e.g. removing `fullscreen` option or deleting the line containing `display_library` completely).